Web Scraping Target.com: How to Scrape Product Details Using Python Requests

 • The accept headers define what formats your response will contain.

-• Similarly, the accept-language header specifies what languages the response can contain.
+• The accept-language header specifies what languages the response can contain.

 • The DPR headers will specify the density pixel ratio.